loading

 • Discuss the evaluation of secondary causes of liver disease in persons with chronic HCV infection

-• Summarize spontaneous viral clearance versus persistent infection following initial HCV acquisition
+• Explain spontaneous viral clearance versus persistent infection following initial HCV acquisition

 • Describe the variable outcomes that can occur in persons with chronic HCV infection